The handlebody group is a virtual duality group: Introduction

 \subsection{An outline of the proofs}

 To ease the outline, assume $V$ satisfies $g\geq 2$ and $b=p=0$.
 A group $G$ is a virtual duality group if it satisfies the following three conditions (Corollary~\ref{criterion} below): \begin{enumerate} \item $G$ is virtually torsion-free. \item $G$ acts properly and cocompactly on a contractible orientable $d$-dimensional topological manifold-with-boundary $M$. \item $\partial M$ is homology equivalent to a wedge of spheres of constant dimension. \end{enumerate} If (1)---(3) hold, then $\widetilde H_\ast(\partial M,\Z)$ is the dualising module of $G$.
-The fact that $G=\hmod(V)$ is virtually torsion-free is well-known.
+We apply this to $G=\hmod(V)$.
+The fact that $\hmod(V)$ is virtually torsion-free follows from the fact that it is a subgroup of $\mcg(S)$, which is virtually torsion-free \cite[Theorem~6.9]{farbmargalit}.

 Recall that a \emph{meridian} on $S=\partial V$ is a curve bounding a disc in $V$.
 Discs are determined up to isotopy by their meridians.
 We pick constants $\eps < \eps ' < \log(3+\sqrt{8})$ and take $M$ to be the subspace of the Teichm\"uller space of $S$ consisting of marked surfaces $\sigma$ where each simple closed curve on $\sigma$ has length at least $\eps$, and the set of curves of length at most $\eps'$ on $\sigma$ form a \emph{simple system of meridians} (the requirement $\eps ' < \log(3+\sqrt{8})$ ensures that the set of curves of length at most $\eps'$ are disjoint).
 The space $M$ is a truncated cover of the orbifold classifying space of $\hmod(V)$ constructed by Hainaut and the first author in \cite{hainautpetersen}.
 The work in \cite{hainautpetersen} implies that $M$ is a contractible manifold with boundary (Theorem~\ref{hp}), and the truncation ensures the action is cocompact.